AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 # How to contribute your app to this project
-Thank you for contributing an app to the community supported `Dash Index Examples` project!
+Thank you for contributing an app to the community supported `Dash Example Index` project!
 Plese keep in mind that this gallery is designed for people new to Dash and/or new to coding, so let's try to keep the code simple.

 ## Requirements for new apps